 The Experience of Dreaming

-Those are the steps of the DREAMS 1-2-3 Dream Interpretation System (D3).
+Wow, you made it through all the steps and substeps of the DREAMS 1-2-3 Dream Interpretation System (D3).
 It’s a lot to digest, but once you start applying it, you will catch on quickly.
 It’s fun and challenging.

 You are now ready for the ultimate Jedi dream trick: re-experience the feelings and allow them to guide you.

 Play with the dream.
 Turn it over in your mind.
-Imagine alternate outcomes.
+Imagine alternative outcomes.
 Create backstory for the characters.
 Talk with them.
 Daydream.
-Dream interpretation is a process of remembering what you already know, and everything you do is to get your head out of the way and allow deeper sources inside you to speak.
+Dream interpretation is a process of remembering what you already know, and everything you do in that endeavor is to allow deeper sources inside you to speak.

 Your feelings can tell you more about the meaning of a dream than anything else.

 The answers are in your heart more so than your head.